just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Network-Architecture.rst

     :feedback_d:
     :correct: a

+    .. raw:: html

-    AP 2021 Sample Question: Which of the following best explains how data is typically assembled in packets for transmission over the Internet?
+    	<p><b>AP 2021 Sample Question</b>: Which of the following best explains how data is typically assembled in packets for transmission over the Internet?</p>

 .. raw:: html